 Cultural Holidays Mozambique

-Cultural holidays in Mozambique are focused around relationship.
+Cultural holidays in Mozambique are focused on relationships.
 Personal boundaries are practically non-existent in Mozambican cultures.
 Men often hold hands while walking together as a sign of friendship.
 There is no word for “my” in the Mozambique tribal languages.
 Life in Mozambique is communal rather than individualistic.

 African cultural holidays are amid a variety of languages, social relationships, artistic traditions, clothing, and cultural expression.
 Often these traditions are in the form of song, oral poetry, dance, and performance.